RESTAURANT: Front of House Training

 GROOMING, ETIQUETTE

-We discuss first impressions on every level and the importance of how a guest perceives their experience will be.
+level and the importance of how a guest perceives their experience will be.
 The students share in a discussion of their impressions and experiences and how it made them feel.

 .jpg)